bear encounters top 7 places for bear watching in canada civilized bears

 7. Gribbell Island

-You can see Spirit Bears in the Great Bear Rainforest on British Columbia’s central and northern coast, with prime viewing areas being Princess Royal Island, Gribbell Island, and the area around Klemtu.
+You can see Spirit Bears in the Great Bear Rainforest on British Columbia’s central and northern coast.
+Prime viewing areas are Princess Royal Island, Gribbell Island, and the area around Klemtu.
 The best time to see them is between June and October, with September being an excellent month.
-Seeing them often requires joining a guided tour, as they are elusive and the region is remote
+Seeing them often requires joining a guided tour, as they are elusive and the region is remote.

 What to do if a black bear approaches you